01 of 10

-For more intense color, consider leaves from the following trees: aspen, blackgum, ginkgo, maples (sugar maple, red maple...), sourwood, sassafrass, and sweetgum.Continue to 2 of 10 below.
+For more intense color, consider leaves from the following trees: aspen, black gum, ginkgo, maples (sugar maple, red maple...), sourwood, sassafrass, and sweetgum.Continue to 2 of 10 below.

 02 of 10

-Pressing Leaves with Weight
+Pressing Leaves With Weight

 Pressing leaves with a weight is the simplest method of saving fall leaves, but the leaves won’t last as long as preserved leaves will.To press leaves to use for the fall season, choose leaves that are relatively flat and thin, with a low moisture content.
 Next, sandwich leaves between newspaper or waxed paper.
-Then select some of your heaviest books and continue on with the next step.Continue to 3 of 10 below.
+Then select some of your heaviest books and continue on to the next step.Continue to 3 of 10 below.

 03 of 10